 Can I represent myself in a divorce?

-Yes.
-Get a lawyer if you can, though.
+Yes, but get a lawyer if you can.
 Divorces can be complicated.
 This is especially true if there are custody, support or property issues.
 Be prepared if you must represent yourself.
 Take your witnesses, papers and evidence to the hearing.

 Do I need to get a divorce?

-What if we got married in Mexico, or in another state?
+What if we got married in another state or county?

-If you marry someone in Mexico (or some other country or state), the marriage is also valid in the United States, and a divorce would be required in order to dissolve the marriage.
-Regardless of where you were married, you can get a divorce in Texas if you or your spouse meet the Texas six-month residency requirement.
+If you marry someone in another country or state, the marriage is also valid in the United States.
+Because the marriage is recognized here, you will need a divorce to dissolve the marriage.
+Regardless of where you were married you can get a divorce in Texas if you or your spouse meet the Texas six-month residency requirement.

 How long do I have to live in Texas to file for divorce?